Rookout/log-scanner/README.md

     log-scanner
 ```

-_Once the scanner is done, you will find the results in the `outputs` folder_
+_Once the scanner is done, you will find the results in the `outputs` folder._
 For full details about the outputs, check out [OUTPUTS.md](https://github.com/Rookout/log-scanner/blob/master/OUTPUTS.md).

 ### Running Locally